joshsharp/python-braid/README.md

 ## Status

-Basic arithmetic, floats, integers, and strings, variable assignment, and a print() function.
+Basic arithmetic, floats, integers, booleans, and strings, variable assignment, and a print() function.

 The result of the last statement is stored in `it`, so you can do: